-A surprise Dungeons & Dragons book, leaked just before D&D Live, was officially announced at the launch day of the streaming event: Fizban’s Treasury of Dragons, named for the kooky old mage (and secretly god of dragons) in the Dragonlance novels, will be out Oct.
-19, 2021 — marking the official return of Margaret Weis’ and Tracy Hickman’s Krynn world for the 5th Edition D&D roleplaying game, in addition to a big refocus on the game’s eponymous dragons.
+A surprise Dungeons & Dragons book, leaked just before D&D Live, was officially announced at the launch day of the mid-July streaming event: Fizban’s Treasury of Dragons, named for the kooky old mage (and secretly god of dragons) in the Dragonlance novels, is out Oct.
+26 after a brief delay — marking the official return of Margaret Weis’ and Tracy Hickman’s Krynn world for the 5th Edition D&D roleplaying game, in addition to a big refocus on the game’s eponymous dragons.

 Discover everything there is to know about dragons—the most iconic of D&D monsters—in this quintessential reference guide.